Pages tagged "human rights"

 UN Convention relating to the Status of Refugees

-The Convention relating to the Status of Refugees was approved in 1951 and defined who is a refugee and sets out how refugees (and people seeking asylum) should be treated.
-The Convention also includes the principle of non-refoulement - the principle that a country cannot send a refugee back to a country where his or her life or freedom would be threatened on account of his race, religion, nationality, membership of a particular social group or political opinion.
+The Convention relating to the Status of Refugees was approved in 1951.
+It defines who is a refugee and sets out how refugees (and people seeking asylum) should be treated.
+The Convention also includes the principle of non-refoulement - the principle that a country cannot send a refugee back to a country where their life or freedom would be threatened on account of their race, religion, nationality, membership of a particular social group or political opinion.

 UN Declaration on the Rights of Indigenous Peoples